Abelhubprog/Promtok/VERIFIER_AND_MODEL_FINDINGS.md

 *Note: "aggregated" scores are based on the combination of the scores of the three verifier models.
 "Overall" scores are a 50-50 weighted average of the models performance in the "note" generation and "writing" synthesis stages.*

-## Recommendations for Agent Roles in MAESTRO
+## Recommendations for Agent Roles in PROMTOK

 Using our panel of verifier models gives us useful insights into how different LLMs are performing in the simulated research/writing tasks.